ssghost/A3C_Defi_Tradebot/README.md

 An experimental trading bot in the Defi market(Aave parachain) using A3c algorithm with Tensorflow.

 ### Usage
-`$python run.py` for both training and testing progresses.
+`$python run.py` for both training and testing processes.